 Daily service from Sarajevo to Zagreb, the capital of Croatia, and onwards to the rest of Europe.
 An overnight service for the same route also operates during summer.

 From Sarajevo to Ploce in Croatia via Mostar and the Adriatic Sea.
 The train is relatively empty and provides the most stunning view of Bosnia on its journey!

 Daily service from Budapest (Keleti pu. station) to Sarajevo via Osijek in Croatia.

 Daily service from Banja Luka into Eastern Croatia.
 This also connects to the trains operating to and from Belgrade (Beograd).

 As mentioned above, getting around Bosnia-Herzegovina by car can be an off-the-beaten track way to explore this beautiful part of the world.
 But beware that petrol stations can be hard to find and often the best place to tank up is at the outskirts of towns and cities rather than in them.
 Mechanics who speak English are hard to find so it is a good idea to do a thorough scan of your car before you start and take a quick lesson in tackling flat tyres and emergencies.

-Border crossings usually pose few problems.
-Police regularly set up road blocks on the road, so ensure you have your papers and licence ready.
+Border crossings usually pose few problems, so ensure you have your papers and licence ready.

 There are frequent international coach services from Sarajevo, Mostar, Banja Luka and Tuzla to various international destinations.
 Herzegovina also has many bus services from the Dalmatian coastal cities in Croatia.